-We have had people approach us about Wix websites they already have, made by Wix or Yell.
-Asking why it’s not doing so well on search engine sites.
-Asking what we feel about their website.
-They asked us to perform our Website Healthcheck, to establish what problems does or does not have.
+Many people approach us about Wix websites they already have, Yell website – they ask us why it’s not doing so well on search engine sites.
+Asking what we feel about their website, and why it’s just not doing so well.

-The problem is, to non-techies, these issues sounds like nothing.
+The problem is, to non-techies, these issues sound like nothing.
 Here is an example:

 Google cannot identify what a site is doing, if you don’t actually tell it with the right coding.
 Just because the text is there on screen, Google needs to be told exactly what you are doing, the right way.